Components

 Grouping

-Most of the time, Checkbox is used in groups where the user can select more than one option.
-The <fieldset> around the group should have a legend that explains what the options relate to.
+Most of the time, checkbox is used in groups where the user can select more than one option.

 With error

-When Checkbox is used in groups, the error message should be placed on the Fieldset, so it applies to the entire group.
+When checkboxes are used in groups, the error message should be shown collectively for the entire group.

 const WithError = () => { const [error, setError] = useState(''); const { getCheckboxProps, validationMessageProps, value } = useCheckboxGroup({ value: ['epost'], error, }); useEffect(() => { if (value.length < 2) { setError('Du må velge minst to alternativ'); } else { setError(''); } }, [value]); return ( <Fieldset> <Fieldset.Legend> Hvordan vil du helst at vi skal kontakte deg? </Fieldset.Legend> <Fieldset.Description> Velg alle alternativene som er relevante for deg. </Fieldset.Description> <Checkbox label='E-post' {...getCheckboxProps('epost')} /> <Checkbox label='Telefon' {...getCheckboxProps('telefon')} /> <Checkbox label='SMS' {...getCheckboxProps('sms')} /> <ValidationMessage {...validationMessageProps} /> </Fieldset> ); }; render(<WithError />)